nishiwen1214/ChatReviewer/readme_en.md

 </div>
 </br>

-The number of papers in the field of artificial intelligence has exploded in recent years, and this has required a large number of reviewers to review the papers.

-As young faculty, researchers and PhD students are already busy with their usual work and studies.

-The demand for reviewers for various conferences and journals is huge, and it is very time and energy consuming to knock out review comments word by word, article by article.

 Based on the inspiration of ChatPaper, I developed this ChatReviewer over the weekend and open source it for everyone.

 **ChatReviewer is an automatic paper review AI assistant based on ChatGPT-3.5's API interface. **